Drishyam (2015 film): Critical reception

 Bollywood Hungama gave the film four out of five stars "There is no single moment in the film suffers a lag ...
 As for the taut screenplay (Upendra Sidhye), it keeps on playing with your mind all the time.
 You know what happened but even then you are taken for a ride and start believing in it."
 Rohit Vats of Hindustan Times rated the film three and a half out of five stars, describing it as "Stunning, gripping, edge-of-the-seat, shocking, engrossing".
 Vats praised the film for being successful as a suspense thriller.
 The Free Press Journal (FPJ Bureau) said, "The climax is just awesome and worth watching and waiting for.
 Performance-wise, Ajay is very good, as is Tabu.
 Shriya and the daughters have also acted brilliantly and did justice to their characters.
 The film's direction and screenplay are very good, while the music is okay.
 I would say, the movie is must watch."

 The Indian Express, however, gave the remake two and a half out of five stars and found fault with the chemistry between Devgn and Shriya Saran, who plays his character's wife.
 Indian Express described Devgan's performance as "stilted" and Tabu's performance as "off-and-on", commenting that she sometimes comes off as stiff.
 Raja Sen of Rediff gave the film a rating of two and a half out of five stars, noting the pace of the film begins "far too snoozily".
 Sen described Tabu's character as Inspector General Nair as a "badass superstar", but overall felt "the film is clumsily written, with dialogue that sounds wooden.

 Box office

-By the end of its fifth week, the film had grossed about ₹757 million.
+By the end of its fifth week, the film grossed around ₹757 million.

 It attained a total gross of ₹91.97 crore (India) in the Indian box office by the end of its run.
-Internationally, the film collected ₹155 million in seven weeks and reached a combined worldwide total gross of ₹1.1 billion.
+Worldwide, the film collected ₹155 million in seven weeks and reached a combined worldwide total gross of ₹1.1 billion.

-In 2022 film was released in China earning 30k USD on day 1 and total $4.05 million in lifetime run making total worldwide total gross of ₹1.47 billion.
+In 2022, film was released in China earning US$30,000 on its opening and $4.05 million in its lifetime, making the film's final worldwide gross ₹1.47 billion.

 Sequel

-Following the success of the original Malayalam film Drishyam 2, Panorama Studios acquired the remake rights for the film in May 2021.
-Ajay Devgn, Tabu, Shriya Saran, Ishita Dutta, Mrunal Jadhav and Rajat Kapoor, reprise their roles.
+Following the success of the original Malayalam film Drishyam 2, Panorama Studios acquired the remake rights for the film in May 2021, which was titled the same.
+It released on 18 November 2022, with Ajay Devgn, Tabu, Shriya Saran, Ishita Dutta, Mrunal Jadhav and Rajat Kapoor, reprising their roles alongside Akshaye Khanna.
+A third and final installment in the series, titled Drishyam: The Conclusion is set to be released on 2 October 2026.